sysall/TRADING_BOT_HARDHAT/README.md

 In another terminal run:
 `npx hardhat run scripts/manipulate.js --network localhost`

+### About Arbitrage Contract
+It imports necessary interfaces for interacting with the Balancer vault, handling flash loans, and Uniswap v2 router.

+The contract is declared and named "Arbitrage," and it implements the "IFlashLoanRecipient" interface, which allows it to receive flash loans from the Balancer vault.

+An instance of the Balancer vault, represented by the "vault" variable, is initialized with a specific contract address (0xBA12222222228d8Ba445958a75a0704d566BF2C8).

+The contract has two Uniswap v2 router instances, "sRouter" and "uRouter," which are used for interacting with Uniswap and Sushiswap, respectively.

+There's an "owner" variable to keep track of the address that deployed the contract.

+The constructor function takes two addresses as arguments, representing the Uniswap and Sushiswap routers, and initializes the contract with these values.
+It also sets the contract's owner as the sender of the transaction.

+The "executeTrade" function is the main entry point for the arbitrage operation.
+It takes several parameters:

+"_startOnUniswap" (a boolean indicating whether to start on Uniswap or Sushiswap) "_token0" (the address of the first token in the trading pair) "_token1" (the address of the second token in the trading pair) "_flashAmount" (the amount of tokens to flash loan) This function prepares the required data for a flash loan, including the tokens, amounts, and user data.
+It then calls the "flashLoan" function on the "vault" instance to initiate the flash loan.

+The "receiveFlashLoan" function is called by the Balancer vault when the flash loan is provided.
+It receives the loaned tokens, amounts, fees, and user data.
+The function performs the arbitrage trading and swaps tokens between Uniswap and Sushiswap, depending on the "_startOnUniswap" parameter.

+Two internal functions, "_swapOnUniswap" and "_swapOnSushiswap," are used to execute token swaps on the respective exchanges.
+They use the Uniswap and Sushiswap routers to perform token swaps.

+After executing the arbitrage trade, any remaining tokens are transferred back to the Balancer vault, and any remaining token0 is transferred to the contract owner's address.

 ## About config.json
 Inside the *config.json* file, under the PROJECT_SETTINGS object, there are 2 keys that hold a boolean value:
 - isLocal